 Pick the name that most represents your app and use lowercase.
 As an example, a snap of the Firefox web browser should be called “firefox”.
 Do not prefix or suffix the name, for instance with your username or “-snap.”

 Snap names are globally unique and cannot be changed.
 For example, only one snap can be named “firefox” and it can never be renamed.
 Ultimately, each name should be owned and published by members of the relevant project.
 For example, the snap named “firefox” should be owned and published by the developers of Firefox: the Mozilla project.

 However, if you are not associated with the project but want to help them create a snap, we welcome you to join snapcrafters, create the snap yourself, register the name and hand off to upstream projects when asked.

-To register a name, log into your developer account and click “Register snap.”
+To register a name, log into your developer account and click “Add snap” at the top of the page.
+You will be taken to a page where you can enter your snap’s name to register.
 If the name you want is already in use and you believe you are the rightful owner, you can register a dispute.
 Follow the on-screen instructions to be guided through this process.
 Your dispute will be reviewed by a member of the Snap Store team and a decision communicated by email.

 Make sure that the name you registered is the same as the